DipNkr/FastestCoderHackathonRuby/README.md

 URL Shortener Business Logic: This component contains the core functionality of the URL shortener service.
 It takes care of generating unique short URLs, storing the mappings between long and short URLs, and retrieving the original long URL when given a short URL.

 Data Store (Key-Value Store): This component stores the mappings between long and short URLs.
-It can be implemented using a key-value store, such as Redis or a database like PostgreSQL.
+It can be implemented using a key-value store, such as Redis, or a database like PostgreSQL.
 The data store allows efficient retrieval of the original long URL based on a given short URL.

 -----------------------
 Technology/Library Used